 "And so am I, but you didn't see me running around behind his back."
 She drained her mug and went into the kitchen.

 He heard her pour more blood into the mug, then the sound of the microwave.
 "Is that your normal way of feeding?" he called into the kitchen.

 "Well, duh," she answered as she came back to the table.

 "This is fresh.
 Or mostly anyway.
 At least that's what the butcher said."
 She nibbled on an apple slice then dunked it into the blood.

 Wesley watched her and wondered when he'd lost the ability to be disgusted.
 Too much time spent with vampires and demons.
 "I mean, do you ever get it from a human?"

 She flipped her hair out of her face.
 "Oh.
 Nope."
 She dipped a piece of cheese into the mug.

 "Why not?
 I mean, you are a vampire.
 A normal vampire.
 No chip or soul to get in your way?"

 She stretched luxuriously.
-Wesley tried not to stare at her chest.
-"So the Slayer gave you some trouble?"
+Wesley tried not to stare at her chest as he asked, "So the Slayer gave you some trouble?"